Poets Reading the News is the innovative literary journal publishing original, extraordinary poetry about current events.

-Poets Reading the News is a literary platform for original, extraordinary poetry that bridges journalism and poetry.
-Its mission is to enact poetry’s vital cultural function as a processor for violence, cultural complexity, and political change for a society overwhelmed by the headlines.
+Poets Reading the News’ mission is to enact poetry’s vital cultural function as a processor for violence, cultural complexity, and political change for a society overwhelmed by the headlines.
 We’re out to prove what we know is true: in times of darkness, poetry is essential reading.

-We started in summer 2016, when founders Elle Aviv Newton and J Spagnolo connected over our shared love of poetics and current events.
-We started in the lush grounds of the Oakland’s experimental creative scene.
-Armed with laptops and ideas, we set out to do something different with the internet.
-Since then, and many thousands of hours later, this publication’s in-depth and fast-moving poetic coverage has redefined the scope and pace of poetry for the digital age.
+The publication came to life in the lush grounds of Oakland’s experimental creative scene.
+Since those early days, and many thousands of passionate hours later, this publication’s in-depth and fast-moving poetic coverage has redefined the scope and pace of poetry for the digital age.
 This is what breaking poetry looks like.

-We have published hundreds of original poems from writers around the world tackling urgent issues from the Trump administration to gun violence, climate change to technology, white supremacy to immigrant detention.
-Our poet-journalists include Pulitzer Prize-winning journalists, U.S. poet laureates, established poets and emergent writers.
+We have published hundreds of original poems from writers around the world tackling urgent issues from the Trump administration to gun violence, climate change to technology, race to immigrant detention.
+We have published the U.S. Poet Laureate, Pulitzer Prize-winning journalists, established poets and emergent writers from over 25 countries.

 Poets Reading the News is known for curating dynamic, unique events that connects poetry with artists, activism and community.
 We host open mics, poetry installations, community dialogues, reading series, appear at poetry festivals and conferences, and teach the art of journalistic poetry at writing workshops around the country.
 If you would like PRTN to collaborate with your community, please get in touch.